asciamanna/asciamanna.github.io/_posts/2018-06-29-practices-for-effective-mob-programming.md

 ## Learnings Board

 Learning happens rapidly when teams work closely together in a mob session.
 When the team learns new keyboard shortcuts, new facts about the system, the domain, the technology, etc., they document this on a learnings board in the team room.
 At the end of each day what was learned is captured and sent to each team member.
+This board should be placed in a location where it is visible to the mob participants.

 ## Avoid Runaway Drivers
 <img src="/img/speeding.jpg" class="img-responsive" />